 Arduino Video Game Console

-• It must have a unique quality not found in many other consoles
+• Have a unique, defining quality not found in many other consoles

 The console's circuit